Trusted Vedic Astrology Platform

 Relationships, Luxury, Arts, Semen, Spouse

-Shukra is the longest Mahadasha among the traditional planets at 20 years, making its natal strength and house lordship especially consequential for the quality of life during this period.
-Shukra's Kalatras (marital significations) are interpreted through its Rashi, Navamsha placement, and whether it receives malefic aspecting from Shani or Mangal.
+Shukra holds the longest Mahadasha among classical planets at 20 years, making its natal strength and house lordship especially consequential for life quality during this extended period.
+Its Kalatras (marital significations) are assessed through Rashi, Navamsha placement, and aspects received from Shani or Mangal.

 ExaltationMeena 27° (Pisces 27°)